HCaldwell95/watery-wordplay-wreck/README.md

 - <a href="https://www.studytonight.com/python-howtos/how-to-print-colored-text-in-python">Study Tonight</a>
     - Provided the ANSI code in Python required to style the fonts with colours.

+- <a href="https://chat.openai.com/" target="_blank">ChatGPT</a>
+    - This project was developed with the assistance of ChatGPT, a language model created by OpenAI.
+ChatGPT played a crucial role in troubleshooting code, offering guidance on concise commenting, and aiding in adhering to character restrictions.
+The model's capabilities were instrumental in reviewing the code line by line with confirmations for my own benefit.

 - <a href="https://stackoverflow.com" target="_blank">Stack Overflow</a>
     - <a href="https://stackoverflow.com/questions/39378020/how-to-display-table-in-readme-md-file-in-github" target="_blank">(Source)</a> - Provided the code to create tables in the README.md.